castelao/pyArgo/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-PyARGO could always use more documentation, whether as part of the
+PyArgo could always use more documentation, whether as part of the
-official PyARGO docs, in docstrings, or even on the web in blog posts,
+official PyArgo docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback